 This conference invites everyone involved in social media research to come together as a community.
 Through open discussions and knowledge-sharing sessions, this event seeks to:

-Via keynotes, presentations, panel discussion, and a poster session, we will explore legal, ethical, open science, and privacy challenges, with a focus on responsible and transparent research.
+Via keynotes, presentations, and a panel discussion, we will explore legal, ethical, open science, and privacy challenges, with a focus on responsible and transparent research.
 The day will conclude with a networking reception and drinks, offering a great opportunity to connect with fellow researchers, ethics, privacy, and legal experts, and research support professionals.

 Participation is free and lunch will be provided.